top of page

 Dr. Siobhan Ellison DVM, PHD, received a PhD in molecular biology in 2001 from the University of Florida where she had previously completed a Masters program in veterinary microbiology in 1976 and a Doctorate of Veterinary medicine in 1983.
 Her PhD thesis was a study in molecular biology, cloning a novel gene from Sarcocystis neurona with a goal to developing tests that assist in diagnosing EPM.
 After she left UF, she developed the first successful EPM horse infection model, licensing the technology to Bayer Animal Health and later Schering Plough for testing EPM treatments.

-Since 2001 she has continued to work and publish, the publications tell the story of EPM.
+Since 2001 she has continued to work and publish, her publications tell the story of EPM.

 Pathogenes Publications tell the story of EPM